raspberrypilearning/cd-intermediate-unity-sushi/en/step_8.md

 The **Graphical User Interface (GUI)** is how your game can display information to the player.
 You're going to add a score to your game and make the player win or lose.

 --- task ---
-Add `using UnityEngine.UI;` to the top of the "PlayerController" and "DestroyLaser" scripts.
+Add `using UnityEngine.UI;` to the top of the 'PlayerController' and 'DestroyLaser' scripts.
 --- /task ---

 --- task ---